All the Books

 12-To-Try Challenge

-Introducing a new reading challenge for adults - 12 to Try.
 In this year-long book lover's adventure we're going to challenge you to read 12 different genres.
 Complete all 12 before the end of the year and receive an awesome prize.
-If you don't know what to read, check our our recommendation pages, join one of our book discussions, or ask our team to create a curated list especially for you.
+If you don't know what to read, check our recommendation pages, join one of our book discussions, or ask our team to create a curated list especially for you.
 Our staff are at the ready to help suggest titles to inspire new reading interests and complete the challenge.

 To learn more visit our 12 To Try page.